Exceptionnal environnement and climate for whisky maturation

 In spite of the beauty of the environnement, this is not the reason why Glann ar Mor is situated here : indeed, it is known that two thirds of the quality and of the character of a whisky depend directly on the conditions of its long period of maturation.

 Apart from the characteristics of the casks used for the maturation and whose role is essential, three factors related to the geographical environnement play a determinent role during the ageing period :

 • Influence of a maritime climate

-With temperatures being always very mild, the thermometer virtually never going below 0° C in winter, and the summers being warm, but temperate and free from strong and lasting heats, the peninsula's climate allow for the whisky to reach its maturity at a significantly faster rate than in areas with lower temperatures.
+With temperatures being always very mild, the thermometer virtually never going below 0° C in winter, and the summers being warm but temperate and free from strong and lasting heat, the peninsula's climate allows for the whisky to reach its maturity at a significantly faster rate than in areas with lower temperatures.

 Yet, this faster maturation does not happen at the price of quality, it is actually just the contrary.
-The humidity, due to the presence of the sea, is known to favour the maturation of spirits with softer character, it accelerates the disappearanc of the "fire" character which it possesses when just flowing from the pot still, delivering thus a better balanced and gentler whisky.
+The humidity, due to the presence of the sea, is known to favour the maturation of a spirits offering a softer character, since it accelerates the disappearance of the "fire" character which it possesses when just flowing from the pot still, delivering thus a better balanced and gentler whisky.

 The combination of a mild and humid climate offers nevertheless not only advantages : it results in a rate of alcohol's evaporation (The "Angel's Share") higher than the one to be found in cooler and dryer warehouses.
 Our experience through the maturation of the "Celtique Connexion" in Sauternes casks has actually shown us that the peninsula's Angels are particularily thirsty !